jupyter-server/jupyter_releaser/docs/source/how_to_guides/convert_repo_from_repo.md

 - [ ] Update or add `RELEASE.md` that describes the onboarding and release process, e.g. [jupyter_server](https://github.com/jupyter-server/jupyter_server/blob/main/RELEASE.md).

 - [ ] Copy `prep-release.yml` and `publish-release.yml` from the `example-workflows` folder in this repository.

+- [ ] If you repo has required PR checks, you must either have a `.github/jupyterlab-probot.yml` file or add a `pr-ci-trigger` option to your `releaser` configuration.
+If using `jupyterlab-probot`, the config should be `@jupyterlab-probot, please restart ci`.
+This config will cause releaser to make the comment on the forwardport changelog PR or post-silent changelog PRs.

 - [ ] Optionally add configuration to the repository if non-standard options or hooks are needed.